OFFLINE-GmbH/octobertricks.com/README.md

 This is the source code of octobertricks.com

+## Contributing

+### Bugs and feature requests

+If you found a bug or want to request a feature please file a GitHub issue.

+### Pull requests

+PRs are always welcome!
+Open them against the `master` branch.

+If you plan a time consuming contribution please open an issue first and describe what changes you have in mind.

 ## Development

 You can use [`oc-bootstrapper`](https://github.com/OFFLINE-GmbH/oc-bootstrapper) to get this project up and running.